 You've probably heard the advice that keeping a routine is important when training your dog — but one thing to remember is your dog is always learning.
 Consistency in communicating your training expectations for your dog is more important than training at the same time and for the same length of time each day.

 It's usually easier for most dog owners to practice short training sessions multiple times throughout the day, rather than trying to set aside an hour every day to practice training.
 Your dog will also learn faster and better with varied training times.
-Try to take advantage of daily training opportunities as they happen throughout your day.
+Try to take advantage of daily training opportunities as they happen.